Long-term care insurance is one of the most difficult types of insurance for people to commit to.

 There are many options to fit your needs and budget

 Long-term care policies can be structured in a number of ways.
 Many offer optional benefits at extra cost.
-You can purchase joint coverage for you and a spouse.
+You can purchase joint coverage for you and your spouse.
 Some policies offer inflation features that will increase the amount of coverage you would receive each year.
 Insurers usually allow you to choose how long you will receive benefits and a maximum daily amount.
 You can save on the expense of premiums by opting for a longer waiting period before coverage kicks in.

 Your premiums are potentially tax-deductible